 Flat-pack furniture rarely looks quite so contemporary (let alone: remotely comfortable), but this all-in-one messenger bag manages visual appeal while packing an incredible combination: a flip-out work station and fold-up seat.

-Designed by a creative pair of brothers, NICK+BEAU, this hybrid laptop carrying case is as compact as any computer bag could hope to be, but its semi-rigid sleeve opens into a wood-grained work surface … and in turn is framed by a folding chair using simple tension straps to support it.
+Designed by a creative pair of brothers, NICK+BEAU, the Open Aire hybrid laptop carrying case is as compact as any computer bag could hope to be, but its semi-rigid sleeve opens into a wood-grained work surface … and in turn is framed by a folding chair using simple tension straps to support it.
+When it’s all closed up, this mobile flat pack desk and chair set is incredibly compact, its transformational abilities difficult to imagine until you actually see them in action.